St. Petersburg Workmen's Petition to the Tsar: Writing Gapon's Petition

 Two other intellectuals who received the draft of the petition were more cooperative than Bogucharsky.
 According to some sources, one version of the text was written by V. G. Tanom-Bogoraz, but both its content and its fate remained unknown.
 The last version of the text was written by the journalist A. I. Matyushensky, an employee of "Our Days".
 Matyushensky was known as the author of articles on the life of Baku workers and the Baku workers' strike.
 On January 6, he published in the newspapers his interview with S. I. Smirnov, the director of the Putilov factory, which attracted Gapon's attention.
 Some sources claim that it was Matyushensky's text that Gapon used as the basis for his petition.
 Matyushensky himself later claimed that the petition was written by him, but historians have a lot of doubts about this statement.

-According to the researcher of the petition A. A. Shilov.
-A. Shilov, its text is written in the style of church rhetoric, which clearly points to the authorship of Gapon, who was accustomed to such sermons and speeches.
+According to the researcher of the petition A. Shilov, its text is written in the style of church rhetoric, which clearly points to the authorship of Gapon, who was accustomed to such sermons and speeches.
 Gapon's authorship is also proved by the testimonies of the participants of the events of January 9.
 Thus, the worker V. A. Yanov, chairman of the Narva branch of the "Assembly," when asked by the investigator about the petition, replied: "It was written by Gapon's hand, it was always with him, and he often rewrote it".
 The chairman of the Kolomna section of the "Assembly", I. M. Kharitonov, who was not separated from Gapon in the days before January 9, claimed that it was written by Gapon, and Matyushensky only corrected the style at the beginning and end of the text.
 And the treasurer of the "Assembly" A. E. Karelin in his memoirs pointed out that the petition was written in the characteristic Gapon syllable: "This Gapon syllable is special.
 It is a simple, clear, precise syllable that touches the soul, like his voice".
 It is possible, however, that Gapon used Matyushensky's draft when composing his text, but there is no direct evidence of this.